AxelUser/maltsev.space/src/posts/011-practical-bitwise-tricks-in-everyday-code/index.md

 ## Case 3: Modulo Operation for Power-of-Two Integers

-This little trick always appears in real-world systems, especially in hash tables and circular buffers.
+This little trick always appears in real-world systems, often in [hash tables](https://github.com/seiflotfy/cuckoofilter/blob/master/util.go#L38) and circular buffers.

 Let’s say you want to map a hashed value to an index in an array: